-- Clean up the details.
-Small tasks, like dusting any remaining furniture and cleaning the windows inside and out, really make the house feel taken care of.
+- Sweat the details: Small tasks, like dusting any remaining furniture and cleaning the windows inside and out, really make the house feel taken care of.

-- Make any necessary repairs.
-Now is also the time to also fix anything that’s been on your to-do list for a while.
+- Make any necessary repairs: Now is also the time to fix anything that’s been on your to-do list for a while.
 The last thing a home buyer wants is to have a list of repairs that need their attention right after they move in.